 How is Depreciation Calculated?

-Calculating the depreciation available for commercial tenants can be quite a complicated process – particularly because commercial building owners are also entitled to claim depreciation on any assets that have been installed and left behind by a previous tenant.
+When claiming property depreciation, calculating the depreciation available for commercial tenants can be quite a complicated process – particularly because commercial building owners are also entitled to claim depreciation on any assets that have been installed and left behind by a previous tenant.

 It is recommended to contact a specialist Quantity Surveyor to complete a depreciation schedule.
 A Quantity Surveyor can provide two different schedules for the owner and the tenant which will outline the deductions available for each party.